 The argument is that the spelling, YaHshua, is not found, but the Name Yeshua is.
 When we understand these are a "transliterations" we then know the spelling in these letters does not have to be found – These letters are the English for the original representation of pronouncing His Name – not a translation but a transliteration.

 Now, wait for it, wait for it -- go to the Strong's Hebrew Dictionary, H3442 and what do you find?
 You will see the Name the Jews want you to use, if you insist on using a Hebrew name then it is the name, YeShua, with the missing "H".
 But, look at how H3442, the representation of this name is to be pronounced -- YaH - shoo - ah.

 Here is a Quote from Strong’s Hebrew Dictionary:

-That's right, the Name they say is Yeshua, and they pronounce, Yes - shoo- ua is supposed to be pronounced as YaHshua.
-So, is the Name YaHshua found in the Hebrew Bible?
-Here is a presentation of some other proofs that YaHshua is in the Bible and the transliteration of this Holy Name:
+That's right, the Name they say is Yeshua, and they pronounce, Yes - shoo- ua is supposed to be pronounced as YaH-soo-ua -- That's right YaHshua So, is the Name YaHshua found in the Hebrew Bible?
+Here is a presentation and other proofs that YaHshua is in the Bible and the transliteration of this Holy Name:

 Note1: According to the JPS, Masoretic Text (Jewish Publication Society, translation) in the preface, we are told it is the readers responsibility to "mentally supply the consonants" (as in the missing "H") missing from the scroll being read.
 The writings of the scrolls read at Synagogue were prepared for private reading and printed out for private use and it was expected the reader would then supply the proper pronunciation.
 It is my guess someone forgot to mention that Y'Shua was supposed to be pronounced as YaHshua, or YaH-shoo-ua, or YaH-shoo-ah, or did they.